John Part: 1987–1994: Beginnings and BDO World Championship

 Born in Toronto, Ontario, Part was given a dartboard by his parents as a Christmas present in 1987.
 Though television coverage of darts in Canada is rare and live coverage is almost non-existent, Part was still able to view the World Professional Darts Championship and the World Masters, where he would learn his game from some of the most famous champions in the sport, particularly Bob Anderson.
-Little is known of Part's formative darts years, but he won his first significant title at the Syracuse Open in 1991 and became a professional in the same year.
+Part began playing pub games in 1989, and he won his first significant title at the Syracuse Open in 1991 and became a professional in the same year.
 Soon, he was representing Canada in the WDF World Cup.
 Part has stated that he was 'produced as a darts player by the North American game', and that his experiences playing against some of the greatest North American players of the time gave him the capability of winning world championships.

 By 1993, Part was Canada's highest ranked player and was competing in prestigious events sanctioned by the British Darts Organisation.
 A significant win soon came in the 1993 WDF World Cup, where he and Carl Mercer won the Pairs Championship for Canada.
 Nevertheless, when he qualified for the 1994 BDO World Championship, he was still a relative unknown.
 This was the first BDO World Championship since the acrimonious split in darts, and, as a result, the field included many newcomers and debutants, including Part himself.
 In the first round Part defeated second seed Ronnie Baxter in straight sets, and thereafter swept through to the final beating Paul Lim, Steve McCollum and Ronnie Sharp dropping only one set en route.
 He faced the charismatic veteran Bobby George in the final and won 6–0 in sets.
 Little over six years after receiving his first dartboard, Part had won a World Championship; he was the first non-British player to do so, and he is one of the few players to win the tournament on their debut.
 Part's achievement of dropping only one set in winning a World Championship is only matched by Eric Bristow from the 1984 BDO World Darts Championship, and later by Phil Taylor in the 2001 PDC World Darts Championship.